CMS comparison 2025: The most popular content management systems

 - Other recommendations: HTTPS support

-Because of its low-effort, basic installation, WordPress is good for small and simply structured websites.
-Especially for bloggers, who want to provide their visitors with frequently changing content in attractive layouts, WordPress is an effective CMS with an intuitive web interface.
-As the complexity of the online project increases, though, the user-friendliness of the software significantly decreases.
-Large enterprise projects can theoretically be implemented too, but in such a case, the greater number of functions is inevitably accompanied by an increase in administrative effort.
+Because of its low-effort, basic installation, WordPress is good for small websites that have a simple structure.
+WordPress is an effective CMS with an intuitive web interface, especially for bloggers who want to provide their visitors with frequently changing content in attractive layouts.
+As the complexity of the online project increases though, the user-friendliness of the software significantly decreases.
+Theoretically, WordPress can be used to implement large enterprise projects too, but needing a greater number of functions and features will inevitably be accompanied by an increase in administrative effort.

-If you’re striving for stable website operation, WordPress places high demands on the server as your visitor traffic increases.
-Users who are trying to develop complex multi-domain projects with a multilingual focus should choose a CMS like TYPO3 instead of WordPress for their purpose.
+If you’re striving for stable website operation, it’s important to keep in mind that WordPress places high demands on the server as traffic to your website increases.
+Users who are developing complex multi-domain projects with a multilingual focus should choose a CMS like TYPO3 instead of WordPress.

 Pros | Cons |